mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lessons.html.md

 The field definition of `level` in schema `BreakoutConfig` is `Int32  level`.
-In order to be a valid constraint, the placeholder definition for `level` must be conformant to the field definition.
+In order to be a valid constraint, the placeholder definition for `level` must conform to the field definition.
 This means the types must be identical.
 Also the range expression on the placeholder must specify a subset of the values on the field definition.
 If there is no range expression on the field definition, the maximum range of values for the type is assumed, so any valid range expression on the placeholder would be valid.

 ### Example

-The accompanying example gives an overview of configuration using these Inkling code fragments in the context of a curriculum.
-The simulator in the curriculum uses the `BreakoutConfig` schema.
-Note how the field names and types in the simulator schema match up with the names and types of the placeholders in the constrain clauses.

 ```inkling--code
 schema BreakoutConfig